 Seniors can face a variety of challenges as they age, many of which can be mitigated with the help of professional in-home caregivers who provide high-quality home care.
-Harrisburg families trust in Home Care Assistance to help their elderly loved ones age in place safely and comfortably.
+Harrisburg families trust in Home Care to help their elderly loved ones age in place safely and comfortably.

 Here’s a look at the recent advancements made in the treatment of multiple sclerosis.

 This medication underwent a series of trials and is waiting for official approval in the United States and Europe.
 Ocrelizumab is deemed effective for slowing the progress of multiple sclerosis in people who have the primary progressive and relapsing-remitting forms of the disease.

 The formula interferes with the body’s immune system by eliminating B cells, which are responsible for attacking and damaging the protective myelin sheath around nerve cells throughout the central nervous system.
 People who received the drug in the trial studies demonstrated less neuron damage and cognitive impairment according to imaging studies and cognitive evaluations.
 The participants were also able to walk further than the control group volunteers who did not receive the medication.

 However, physicians warn ocrelizumab has potentially serious side effects.
 With the immune system weakened, seniors with multiple sclerosis have a greater risk of developing infections and possibly cancer.
 The body would also be less able to recover.